 Atlanta Field is a post-salt oil field located 185km off the coast of Rio de Janeiro in Block BS-4 of Santos Basin, at a water depth of 1,550m.
-First production from the field is expected in mid-2016.
+The first production from the field is expected in mid-2016.

 Queiroz Galvão Exploração e Produção (QGEP) holds a 30% interest and is the operator of Block BS-4, while the other partners include OGX Petróleo e Gás (40%) and Barra Energia do Brasil Petróleo e Gás (30%).
 The Oliva satellite field is also located within the block, which will be developed based on the results of the Atlanta field.